davebollinger/davebollinger.github.io/TVShader/README.md

 The effect will now be active, but only a bit of interference lines will be visible on the otherwise blank screen.

-In order to actually _notice_ the effect it would help to have some actual content within the content group, even a simple square will do...
+In order to actually _notice_ the effect it would help to have some actual content within the content group.
+Even a simple square will do...
 ```lua
 local rect = display.newRect( contentGroup,
   display.contentCenterX, display.contentCenterY,